00011476.JPG

 The Definition of “Disability” for Social Security

-Social Security considers a person disabled if he or she cannot work for at least 12 months because of one or more medical conditions.
-To determine whether a person is disabled, Social Security uses the following 5-step process called the “sequential analysis.”
+Social Security defines a person as disabled if they are unable to work for at least 12 months due to one or more medical conditions.
+To determine whether someone is disabled, Social Security applies a five-step process known as the “sequential analysis”:

 Can a Disabled Child Get Benefits?